belzoriun/antv1/readme.md

 ## Project start
 To start this app, you currently have to load the project in your prefered IDE (eclipse, intelliji, noteblock, ...).
-This is a maven project, so you should double-check if you updated the project correctly ant installed all dependencies before saying this is glished and posting 10 issues on github (but I don't judge you).
+This is a maven project, so you should double-check if you updated the project correctly ant installed all dependencies before saying this is gliched and posting 10 issues on github (but I don't judge you).
 Then start it as you start a normal project, the main class being the Application class.
 An exe / the-exe-verion-for-linux-i-forgot-the-name-of launcher is currently being developped, and will be out soon.